Aleksandr Gavrilov (revolutionary): Political activities

-At the 5th All-Russian Congress of Soviets (July 6 — 10, 1918), A.I.
-Gavrilov was elected a member of the All-Russian Central Executive Committee (VTsIK) of the RSFSR.
+At the 5th All-Russian Congress of Soviets (6–10 July 1918), Gavrilov was elected a member of the All-Russian Central Executive Committee (VTsIK) of the RSFSR.

-After meeting with Vladimir Lenin, Gavrilov, as a member of the peasant section of the VTsIK, arrived in Irkutsk «for underground work and the struggle against Kolchak's reaction».
-On the party's assignment, he went to Omsk to establish the work of the Soviet of Deputies (Sovdep).
-He traveled to Manchuria and then returned to Irkutsk, where he was arrested by Kolchak's counterintelligence at the end of 1918 and taken to the Kainsk prison, sharing the fate of his brother.
+After meeting with Vladimir Lenin, Gavrilov—as a member of the peasant section of the VTsI—was sent to Irkutsk to participate in underground spying against Kolchak's reactionary dictatorship.
+The Revolutionary Government sent him to Omsk to establish a Soviet deputation.
+In late 1918, he traveled to Manchuria and then returned to Irkutsk, where he was arrested by Kolchak's counterintelligence service.

+In a 1969 letter, Gavrilov's younger sister wrote:

-While... hiding in Irkutsk, his passport listed him as Alexander Ivanovich Fedotov.
+While hiding in Irkutsk, his passport listed him as Alexander Ivanovich Fedotov.